qualminds-copilot/my-health-plan/README.md

 ### 🔧 How It Works
 - Uses bcrypt with 10 salt rounds for security
-- Automatically updates `database/data.sql` when regenerated
+- Outputs SQL for manual database updates or migration creation
 - All users get the same password for simplicity

 ### 🚨 When to Regenerate